ahsouri/STREET/README.md

 # STREET

-SpaTial Representation Error EstimaTor (STREET) Estimate the Spatial Representation Error based on the principle of geostatistics
+SpaTial Representation Error EstimaTor (STREET) estimates the Spatial Representation Error based on the principle of geostatistics

 ```bash
 Reference: Souri et al., 2022, Characterization of Errors in Satellite-based HCHO/NO2,